Subdiffusion of sticky dendrimers in an associative polymer network: Results and discussion

 For a Gaussian distribution of displacements, the non-Gaussian parameter $\alpha_2(t)$ is zero, while $\alpha_2(t) > 0$ indicates deviations from Gaussianity.
 Figure~\ref{fig:PDD of sticky dendrimer}(d) presents the time evolution of $\alpha_2(t)$ in the subdiffusive regime for the sticky dendrimer system shown in Figure~\ref{fig:PDD of sticky dendrimer}(c).
-An increase in $\alpha_2(t)$ with concentration is observed, consistent with increased confinement within the network.
-Since the focus is on the subdiffusive regime, $\alpha_2(t)$ remains greater than zero over the timescales considered.
-This behaviour reflects the restricted motion of dendrimers due to transient caging by surrounding network strands and their adhesive interactions with the network.
-When bound, the dendrimers exhibit reduced mobility and smaller displacements.
-Upon detachment, they undergo brief periods of relatively freer motion before reattaching.
-This intermittent mobility is reminiscent of the continuous-time random walk (CTRW) model, characterised by alternating periods of trapping and free diffusion.~\cite{montroll1965random} It is also worth noting that the distance between the dendrimer interaction stickers ($s_{\mathrm{d}}$) does not seem to affect the probability distribution function of sticky dendrimers, as shown in Section~S7 in the SI.
+The values of $\alpha_2(t)$ remain small ($<0.1$) but consistently non-zero, indicating marginal deviations from Gaussian behavior.
+While the concentration dependence is relatively weak and somewhat noisy, at longer times there is a tendency for higher concentrations to display larger $\alpha_2$ consistent with increased confinement within the network.
+This suggests that dendrimer motion is not purely Gaussian, reflecting intermittent mobility due to transient caging and attractive interactions with the network.
+Occasional detachment events allow relatively freer motion before reattachment, leading to slightly heavier-tailed displacement statistics.
+Such features are qualitatively consistent with ideas from heterogeneous transport models, such as continuous-time random walks (CTRW), although the present data do not allow us to make a definitive claim.
+Further, we also analyzed the tails of the distributions by plotting $\ln (-\ln P(\Delta x, \Delta t))$ versus $\ln \Delta x$.
+In this representation, $P(\Delta x, \Delta t) \sim \exp(-\frac{x^{\beta}}{2\sigma^2})$ appears as a straight line with slope $\beta$ at large displacements.
+The fitted slopes are consistently less than 2, confirming the presence of heavier-than-Gaussian tails which is discussed in Section~S12 in the Supporting Information.
+It is also worth noting that the distance between the dendrimer interaction stickers ($s_{\mathrm{d}}$) does not seem to affect the probability distribution function of sticky dendrimers, as shown in Section~S11 in the SI.